jcazuero94/Unsupervised_ML_projects/KaggleBBC/README.md

 ### Unsupervised Algorithms in Machine Learning

-This notebook is part of the week 4 project of the course Unsupervised Algorithms in Machine Learning from the University of Colorado Boulder and tackels the BBC news classification competition from <a href="https://www.kaggle.com/competitions/learn-ai-bbc/data">kaggle</a> using matrix factorization for multiple tasks. <br>
+This notebook is part of the week 4 project of the course Unsupervised Algorithms in Machine Learning from the University of Colorado Boulder and tackles the BBC news classification competition from <a href="https://www.kaggle.com/competitions/learn-ai-bbc/data">kaggle</a> using matrix factorization for multiple tasks. <br>
 The document is divided in the following sections:
 * Introduction
 * Exploratory Data Analysis and preprocessing